Genius (company): Launching content (2016–2021)

 Genius began offering original content in 2016, beginning with a "Behind the Lyrics" integration offered in collaboration with Spotify that "pairs pop-up annotations with select tracks from the streaming service as well as exclusive artist content", launching with content from Pusha T, Tinashe, and Diplo.
 Initially available only on iOS, "Behind the Lyrics" became available on Android in April 2017.
-In October 2018, Genius announced a partnership with Apple Music where Apple Music subscribers could play songs in full right from the site.
+In October 2018, In November 2019, Spotify ended its partnership with Genius and started using Musixmatch for lyrics instead.
+Genius announced a partnership with Apple Music where Apple Music subscribers could play songs in full right from the site.
 In addition, Genius would provide lyrics for the main Apple Music service.
 On February 4, 2020, Apple Music and Genius announced an expanded partnership, most visibly premiering flagship content series "Verified" on Apple Music early, with Apple Music joining as co-producers on the show.
 The deal is viewed as part of a larger initiative by Apple to bring exclusive content to its platform amid competition from other digital streaming platforms like Spotify, YouTube, and Amazon Music.